Best Canon EOS 30D SD Memory Cards

 - Type II - 5mm thick

-The Type II spec allowed for the use of Microdrives in the Canon 30D.
-A Microdrive was a little mechanical harddrive.
+The Type II spec were thicker so Microdrives could be used in the Canon EOS 30D.
+A Microdrive was a small mechanical harddrive.

-When Compact Flash cards were first released they had high prices and had limited storage capacities.
-Microdrives made it possible to get larger amounts of storage.
+When Compact Flash memory cards were first launched they had high prices and limited storage capacities.
+Microdrives made it possible to have large storage sizes.

-The UGREEN reader connects over USB 3.0.
-Transfer speeds over USB 3.0 will have faster transfer rates than what the Canon 30D can reach using the USB transfer mode.
+The UGREEN reader is compatible with USB 3.0.
+Transfer speeds over USB 3.0 will be much faster than the Canon EOS 30D.

-The card reader can use the following memory cards:
+The card reader can read the following memory card types:

 - CompactFlash Cards

 - Memory Stick (MS), MS Pro, MS PRO-HG, & MS XC DUO